Siphon880gh/davinci-resolve-scripter/README.v0.md

 Explanation: Free Davinci Resolve nerfed their APIs in various ways.
 Many Fusion composition related API does not work in a python file, but can be directly inputted into the DaVinco console even though it is using the python language.

-9. If a fusion motion effect fails to apply (The console outputted `Difficult applying motion effect because this clip has no Fusion comp?
-Skipping this clip...`), you can drag and drop from fusion_drops/ directly into the Fusion screen, then manually make sure the MediaIn and MediaOut nodes are connected to it.
+9. If you have adjustment clips on Video 2 track, the fusion effects should be applied to the original clips at Video 1 track.
+If a fusion motion effect fails to apply, you can drag and drop from fusion_drops/ directly into the Fusion screen, then manually make sure the MediaIn and MediaOut nodes are connected to it.

 ## Hint Mode